Emla Cream

 Contraindications

-- Known hypersensitivity to lidocaine, prilocaine, other amide-type local anaesthetics, or any excipient
+EMLA Cream is contraindicated in patients with known hypersensitivity to lidocaine, prilocaine, or other amide-type local anaesthetics, or to any excipient.

 Frequently Asked Questions

-Can EMLA Cream be used on children for vaccinations?
+Can I use EMLA Cream on children before vaccinations?

 Dr. Ross Elledge